Understanding the 5 Primary Areas of Robotics

 In order for a robot to complete a task, it needs to be able to move in its environment.
-In robotics, this movement is called locomotion.
+In robotic automation, this movement is called locomotion.
 Mobility in robotics is achieved in many different ways.
 For example, some robots mimic human movement, like those used on assembly lines or those whose design is based on human anatomy.
 Flying robots and drones make use of propellers and other propulsion systems.
 Other robots, such as the rovers deployed on Mars and other celestial bodies, require wheels to get around.
 In short, the environment a robot will be used in often determines how the engineer will design the mobility system.
 While mobility systems can vary in sophistication, autonomous robotics rely heavily on cameras, lidar, and radar to collect information about their surroundings.
 Robots can then use that data to make real time corrections or adjustments to their movements in order to complete tasks or avoid collisions

 Manipulators & Effectors

 For any robot to be worthwhile, it must be able to interact with its environment; that’s where manipulators and effectors come into play.
 These are the parts of the robot that allow it to pick up objects and move them, or manipulate items that are separate from the system.
 Human-like robots will employ appendages and digits that work like human hands, in order to complete a given task.
 In industrial settings, manipulators and effectors are perhaps more commonly represented by pincers, claws, or pushers which are all uniquely suited to move heavy pieces of equipment or materials.
 Like the other disciplines listed in this article, having the foundational knowledge received from robotics technician training can prepare aspiring robotics engineers and technicians for specializing in this area of robotics.